 But by now the ladder was slick with rainwater, and only the rust gave purchase.
 He tightened his hold and stepped from safety.
 Both feet on the lowest rung, Mulhall stalled.
 A life-imperiling choice deserved a degree of careful thought.
 Paulette’s help had got him perched on a metal ladder, in the midst of an electrical storm; while in the meantime, she and her confederate goaded him from above with insults to his manhood.
 He advanced one rung higher, hazarding an awkward wrenching of the neck to peer towards the light.

-Oliver stuck his head out, checking Mulhall’s progress.
+Oliver stuck his head out, possibly to gauge Mulhall’s progress.
 Mulhall had ceased to progress.
 A massive thunderclap and the deluge that followed had riveted him in place, far short of sanctuary, unable to guess his distance from the ground.
 He felt he might soon learn the answer.

 “Almighty Saint Pete!”
 Oliver whispered.
 “How can I take hold of your hand and haul you in, if you don’t shift yourself up where I can get at you?”

-Mulhall heard Paulette’s voice, muffled, then growing distinct as she too leaned over the edge, “…out of my way, and I’ll go out there.”
+Mulhall heard Paulette’s voice, muffled, then growing distinct as she too leaned over the edge, “…out of my way, and I’ll go down there.”